habity-design/bedsideclock-documentation/docs/More/Tips.md

 # Tips

 ## Battery
+> [!NOTE]
+> Slow charging, longer battery life.
+Expect up to 24 hours for a full charge.

 The clock has a built-in battery to make sure a power outage in your home doesn't keep you from waking up on time.

 It is recommended to keep the clock connected to USB power at all times, as it will keep the battery fully charged.

-The expected runtime on battery only power is 3 days.
+The expected runtime on battery is 2-3 days.

 Certain functions such as the nightlight and sleep sounds will drain the battery faster and thereby shorten the expected runtime.